How to Safely Shave a Bald Head Without Razor Bumps

 - Moisturizers: Lightweight, non-greasy lotions.

-- DIY Masks: Aloe vera and honey masks soothe the scalp—learn more in DIY scalp exfoliation and masks for bald men.
+- DIY Masks: Aloe vera and honey hair masks soothe the scalp.
+Learn more about DIY Hair Masks

 Using trusted products helps prevent irritation, razor bumps, and dryness.